HsiaoChiLiao/MAPFX/README.md

 **Soon will be available from the Experiment Data Package - MapfxData.**\

 ### MPC
-This dataset is a subset of the single-cell murine lung data at steady state downloaded from [FlowRepository](https://flowrepository.org/id/FR-FCM-Z2LP) [@inflow].
+This dataset is a subset of the single-cell murine lung data at steady state downloaded from [FlowRepository](https://flowrepository.org/id/FR-FCM-Z2LP) [Inflow](https://www.science.org/doi/10.1126/sciadv.abg0505).
 The raw data contains 266 .FCS files from 266 wells with 1000 cells in each file.

 ### FFC
 This dataset contains 316,779 cells (sorted CD4+ and CD8+ T cells) from mice splenocytes that was downloaded from [FlowRepository](http://flowrepository.org/id/FR-FCM-Z6UG) provided by Jalal Alshaweesh (Oct 2023).